-- To foster a love of learning and a curiosity about the natural world, inspiring pupils to continue studying science and pursuing scientific careers in the future. - To develop pupils' knowledge and understanding of key scientific concepts and principles across biology, chemistry and physics. - To develop pupils' scientific inquiry skills, including the ability to ask questions, design and carry out investigations, and analyse and interpret data. - To develop pupils' practical skills, including the ability to use scientific equipment, conduct experiments safely, and record and present data effectively. - To promote scientific literacy, including the ability to communicate scientific ideas effectively, understand the role of science in society, and utilise modern technology to communicate their findings. - To develop pupils' critical thinking and problem-solving skills, including the ability to evaluate evidence, make logical connections between ideas, and apply scientific principles to real-world problems.
+- To foster a love of learning and a curiosity about the natural world, inspiring pupils to continue studying Physics and pursuing scientific careers in the future. - To develop pupils' knowledge and understanding of key scientific concepts and principles across Physics. - To develop pupils' scientific inquiry skills, including the ability to ask questions, design and carry out investigations, and analyse and interpret data. - To develop pupils' practical skills, including the ability to use scientific equipment, conduct experiments safely, and record and present data effectively. - To promote scientific literacy, including the ability to communicate scientific ideas effectively, understand the role of Science in society, and utilise modern technology to communicate their findings. - To develop pupils' critical thinking and problem-solving skills, including the ability to evaluate evidence, make logical connections between ideas, and apply scientific principles to real-world problems. - Use knowledge acquired to discover and explain the order of our physical environment. - Understand how Physics is the Science of concepts of field, force, radiation and particle structures. - Select and use appropriate instruments to execute measurements in the physical environment. - Develop the use of scientific nomenclature, units and mathematical representations specific to Physics. - Develop a solid foundation of knowledge and understanding about the ideas of Physics and our material environment that allows secure progression through to IGCSE and beyond.